-There’s no denying that financial freedom reduces stress.
-Poverty reduction is feasible by bringing relevant jobs to your town and by supporting self-employed entrepreneurs.
+There’s no denying that financial freedom reduces stress for constituents.
+Poverty reduction is possible simply by bringing relevant jobs to your town and by supporting self-employed entrepreneurs.
 What better way to reduce stress for local community members and make your community more equitable for all?

 2. More Construction Development

 An increase in construction within your county will advance economic development and encourage constituents to check out businesses within the new buildings.

 3. More Tax Income & Application Fees

-Economic development means more business registration, construction projects, and new constituents moving in.
+Economic development means more business registration, construction projects, and new constituents moving into your city.
 An increase in tax income and application fees from construction permits and other licenses will continually flow to your local government for years to come.

 This boost in funds can be used as needed to solve problems at the local level and improve constituent services in your community.